Ford Duratorq engine: 2.0 (PSA DW10 Based)

-2.2 (PSA DW12 Based)

-Based on the PSA DW12 engine and with a capacity of 2179 cc, this engine was released in 2000 by PSA in the Peugeot 406, 607 and Citroen C5.
 In April 2008 Ford fitted this engine to the Mk IV Mondeo, soon following in the Ford S-Max and Ford Galaxy.
 The engine was re-engineered and built by PSA in Tremery.
 It features a 16-valve cylinder head with twin belt driven camshafts and utilises a variable geometry turbocharger with overboost function, rather than the twin turbo approach of Peugeot and Citroën.
 The result is 175 PS with 400 Nm of torque, although 420 Nm is temporarily available thanks to the transient overboost function.
 Land Rover used this engine in the Freelander 2 and Range Rover Evoque.

 In 2010 Ford and PSA revised the engine with a new turbocharger and a new power output of 200 PS with a torque of 420 Nm and 450 Nm at overboost conditions while the emissions are at Euro 5 level.